DLFundamentals/blog/_posts/2026-06-09-tool-use-as-a-path-to-ood-reasoning.md

     </div>
   </div>

   <p class="figcaption"><strong>Fig. 4.</strong> Exact linear fits $k^\star\approx\max(0,\,f g - a)$ from the paper.
-Without tools the 30B variants have $f=0.71$–$0.85$, so the shaded gap to the $k^\star=g$ line opens with depth and accuracy drifts toward the random-guess boundary.
-With tools, slopes land at $0.96$–$1.08$ and the gap stays flat.
+Without tools, the 30B variants have $f=0.71$–$0.85$, so the shaded gap to the $k^\star=g$ line opens with depth and accuracy drifts toward the random-guess boundary.
+With tools, slopes land at $0.96$–$1.08$ and the gap stays nearly flat.
 (4B-Thinking's no-tool slope of $1.04$ is misleading: partial integration scores by luck at small $g$, then accuracy falls off a cliff once full integration becomes necessary.)</p>

-  <p>Frontier systems — GPT-5.2 with extended thinking, Claude Opus 4.5 with maximum thinking, and Gemini 3 Pro — change the magnitude but not the verdict.
-They start higher and hold on longer, so where a small standalone model is already guessing, a frontier model still retains real accuracy.
-But the valid no-tool frontier runs still degrade as depth grows. <strong>Scale delays the collapse; it does not remove it.</strong></p>
+  <p>Frontier systems — GPT-5.2 with extended thinking, Claude Opus 4.5 with maximum thinking, and Gemini 3 Pro — change the magnitude but not the qualitative verdict.
+They start higher and hold on longer, so where a small standalone model is already guessing, a frontier model can still retain real accuracy.
+But the valid no-tool frontier runs still degrade as depth grows. <strong>Scale delays the collapse; it does not remove the depth dependence.</strong></p>

   <hr>

   <h2>Part IV — Tools change the computational structure</h2>

-  <p>Each step of the game really demands two different things: inferring the constraint from the prefix and the new examples, then carrying out the GF(2) computation.
-A standalone model has to do both token by token, so as depth grows the prefix-conditioned computation gets longer and more fragile, and $\gamma_g$ decays.
-Tool use splits the two jobs apart.
-The model specifies the computation once in code, hands execution to an interpreter, inspects the result, and revises if it was wrong.</p>
+  <p>Each step of the game demands two different things: inferring the constraint from the prefix and the new examples, then carrying out the GF(2) computation.
+A standalone model has to do both token by token.
+As depth grows, the prefix-conditioned computation gets longer and more fragile, and $\gamma_g$ decays.
+Tool use splits the two jobs apart: the model specifies the computation in code, hands execution to an interpreter, inspects the result, and revises the procedure when it fails.</p>

-  <div class="pull-quote">&ldquo;Tools do not merely add capabilities; they reduce the effective reasoning depth that must be carried internally.&rdquo;</div>
+  <div class="pull-quote">&ldquo;Tools do not merely add capabilities; they move exact computation out of the token stream.&rdquo;</div>

   <p>The effect is dramatic.
-Given a sandbox to generate, run, and revise code over up to ten iterations, the small Qwen3-2507 models sustain high accuracy out to depths of $g=127$ — approaching the optimal Bayesian baseline and, in places, rivaling frontier models.
-And the <em>iteration</em> is what matters: a 4B model handed a single, un-revised code attempt still fails at large depth; its recovery depends on proposing code, observing how it behaves, and repairing it.
+Given a sandbox to generate, run, and revise code over up to ten iterations, the small Qwen3-2507 models sustain high accuracy out to depths of $g=127$ — approaching the full-information estimator and, in places, rivaling frontier models.
+And the <em>iteration</em> is what matters: a 4B model handed a single, unrevised code attempt still fails at large depth; its recovery depends on proposing code, observing how it behaves, and repairing it.
 Externalizing the deterministic computation is the whole point.</p>

   <div class="stat-strip fade-in">
     <div class="stat">